David-Verde/Bookstore/README.md

 Clone the repository:

 git clone git@github.com:David-Verde/Bookstore.git

-Enter the directory in the terminal and then run:
+-Enter the directory in the terminal and then run:

 npm i
 npm start